stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 if temporarily or in haste.
 Willett lighted the lamp and looked carefully at the pad, to see what notes young Ward might have been jotting down when interrupted; but found nothing more intelligible than the following disjointed fragments in that crabbed Curwen chirography, which shed no light on the case as a whole:

-  "B. dy'd not.
+> B. dy'd not.
 Escap'd into walls and founde Place below.
- "Saw olde V. saye y  e   Sabaoth and learnt y<font size=-2> e   Way.
+> Saw olde V. saye y e Sabaoth and learnt y<font
+> size=-2> e Way.
- "Rais'd  Yog-Sothoth  thrice and was y  e   nexte Day deliver'd.
+> Rais'd Yog-Sothoth thrice and was y e nexte Day
+> deliver'd.
- "F. soughte to wipe out all know'g howe to raise Those from Outside. "
+> F. soughte to wipe out all know'g howe to raise Those from
+> Outside.

 As the strong Argand blaze lit up the entire chamber the doctor saw that the wall opposite the door, between the two groups of torturing appliances in the corners, was covered with pegs from which hung a set of shapeless-looking robes of a rather dismal yellowish-white.
 But far more interesting were the two vacant walls, both of which were thickly covered with mystic symbols